 The challenge of articulating the disruptive model to combat a very complex disease and stakeholder ecosystem was what Schultz & Williams set out to address.
 At the request of the Chief Operating Officer and Chief Development Officer, S&W worked to establish a base line Case for Support and Message Guide that would be simple, clear, impactful and compelling to which donors would respond.
 In addition, we were asked to provide top-line development recommendations based on findings.

 Schultz & Williams proposed a major shift in thinking and messaging, and focused on creating a distinctive value proposition and a big picture narrative that would articulate the larger goals of the entire organization.
-Most especially, we felt that the unique value proposition had to shine through the organization’s case.
+Most importantly, we felt that the unique value proposition had to shine through.
 S&W then tested the new case for support and received further input from donors to the organization.

 Interviewees had further insights into the messaging challenges of UsAgainstAlzheimer’s.
 Fundamentally, they asked that the case be made even more simple, compelling, emotional and hopeful.
 They wanted to put more humanity into the organization, they wanted to know specifically what was being accomplished with more specificity around how dollars raised would be allocated to priority needs.
 Interviewees asked for a better understanding of how the networks related to the overall organization, and they asked to include personal stories and relay an even more hopeful outlook.

-At the completion of our in-depth study of the organization, S&W provided overarching recommendations for development success in the areas of communications/messaging, infrastructure and governance.
+At the completion of our in-depth study of the organization, S&W provided overarching recommendations for development success in the areas of major gifts, direct response, communications/messaging, infrastructure and governance.